MihailRis/EDT3/README.md

 And `EDTSerializable` that just combines interfaces above.

-Also you can put any EDT tree to another as bytes to store compressed sub-trees in memory:
+Also you can put any EDT tree into another as bytes to store compressed sub-trees in memory:
 ```java
 EDTGroup internalRoot = ...;
 EDTGroup externalRoot = ...;